 Las Vegas was built on pure, raw talent.
-That's producer David Saxe's stance and the concept behind his new creation VEGAS!
+That's producer David Saxe's stance and the concept behind his creation VEGAS!
 The Show at Saxe Theater.
-The show celebrates iconic moments from the city's rich entertainment history through the performances of 40 singers and dancers and 11 musicians.
+The show celebrates iconic moments from the city's rich entertainment history through the performances of 40 singers and dancers and 11, on-stage musicians.

-"For one night only, we want you to suspend reality and join us on a journey back in time to experience some of the greatest entertainers who ever played Vegas," says Ernie.
+However, with the earnest wish to treat the audience to a special night of how entertainment used to be, Ernie announces, "For one night only, we want you to suspend reality and join us on a journey back in time to experience some of the greatest entertainers who ever played Vegas,” and before we know it, the stage is transformed into a classic showgirl venue.

-Meanwhile the stage transforms into a classic Vegas showgirl routine.
-Along with the showgirls, men wearing tuxedos and women in gowns take the stage for a glamorous song and dance number choreographed by Tiger Martina.
+Along with picturesque Vegas showgirls, men wearing tuxedos and women in gowns take the stage for a glamorous song and dance number choreographed by Tiger Martina.

 "We want to share with you the moments and the memories of that gleaming jewel in the desert," says Ernie who both acts as the master of ceremonies and performs as various entertainers from the past.

 The scene changes to a swingin' number with Louis Prima and Keely Smith before transitioning to the 1960s when the Rat Pack played the Copa Room at the Sands.
-Throughout the show the stage is constantly transforming into a new and exciting scene with dazzling costumes, incredible singing and contemporary choreography.
-Each scene represents a vintage Vegas act, but Martina's high-energy choreography, paired with innovative production elements, portrays these iconic entertainers with a new twist.
+Throughout the show the set is constantly evolving into a new and exciting scene with dazzling costumes, incredible singing and contemporary choreography.
+Each scene represents a vintage Vegas act, but Martina's high-energy choreography, paired with innovative production elements, portrays iconic entertainers of years past with a new twist.

 For example, Sammy Davis Jr.'s "The Candy Man" starts with a performer singing the song solo before being joined by a parade of showgirls.
-Dressed in fitted outfits with silver ruffles that say "Good & Plenty" "Almond Joy" and other candy names, the dancers throw out chocolate and other goodies to people in the audience during the song.
-It's a pretty sweet number.
+Dressed in fitted outfits with silver ruffles that say "Good & Plenty" "Almond Joy" and other candy names, the dancers throw out chocolate and other goodies to people in the audience during the song for a pretty sweet number.